Key Learning Points

 That is because Lieque is the ‘opening’ or ‘master’ point for the Conception vessel.
 It is not actually one of the acupuncture points on your Conception Vessel, but it opens it for business and can have a major effect on how well it functions.

 By using one point on the right foot and the other on the left wrist, circulation of qi empowers the treatment.
 (Take my word for it.)

 After it, assuming those were the right points for you, you’d start to feel less chesty, calmer, and less inclined to smoke, to rush, to snatch meals and so on.

-In later sessions, perhaps she’ll stimulate your Stomach and Spleen qi to enhance your ability to absorb food and energy then, having got that working better, pass on to strengthen your Kidney energy: all of which will help your Yin energy.
+In later sessions, perhaps she’ll stimulate your Stomach and Spleen qi to enhance your ability to absorb food and energy then, having got that working better, pass on to strengthen your Kidney energy: all of which will help your Yin energy, creating a bigger reservoir.

 What’s her purpose?
 If she’s been successful with your Liver and Lung energies, your Spleen and Stomach energies and your Kidney energy, your Yin and Yang energies will already be working better together.
-So now may be the time to treat your Conception Vessel directly, by using some of the points lying along it if she hasn’t already done so.
+So now may be the time to treat your Conception Vessel directly, using some points lying along it.

 If by now you are already pregnant, (if getting pregnant was why you first looked at this page) there are some points on the Conception Vessel on your abdomen that she won’t want to use acupuncture on because they might just jeopardise the pregnancy – even though her previous treatments may have so enhanced your health that you got pregnant anyway.